skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

         @classmethod
         def validate_and_mutate(
                 cls, user_request: sky.UserRequest) -> sky.MutatedUserRequest:
-            """Enforces autostop for all tasks."""
+            """Enforces autostop for all tasks.

+            Note that with this policy enforced, users can still change the autostop setting for an existing cluster by using `sky autostop`.
+            """
             request_options = user_request.request_options

             # Request options is None when a task is executed with `jobs launch` or
             # `sky serve up`.
             if request_options is None:
                 return sky.MutatedUserRequest(
                     task=user_request.task,
                     skypilot_config=user_request.skypilot_config)

+            # Get the cluster record to operate on.
+            cluster_record = sky.status(request_options.cluster_name, refresh=True)

+            # Check if the user request should specify autostop settings.
+            need_autostop = False
+            if not cluster_record:
+                # Cluster does not exist
+                need_autostop = True
+            elif cluster_record[0]['status'] == sky.ClusterStatus.STOPPED:
+                # Cluster is stopped
+                need_autostop = True
+            elif cluster_record[0]['autostop'] < 0:
+                # Cluster is running but autostop is not set
+                need_autostop = True

+            # Check if the user request is setting autostop settings.
+            is_setting_autostop = False
             idle_minutes_to_autostop = request_options.idle_minutes_to_autostop
-            # Enforce autostop/down to be set for all tasks for new clusters.
-            if not request_options.cluster_running and (
-                    idle_minutes_to_autostop is None or
+            is_setting_autostop = (idle_minutes_to_autostop is not None and
-                    idle_minutes_to_autostop < 0):
+                                idle_minutes_to_autostop >= 0)

+            # If the cluster requires autostop but the user request is not setting
+            # autostop settings, raise an error.
+            if need_autostop and not is_setting_autostop:
-                raise RuntimeError('Autostop/down must be set for all newly ' 'launched clusters.')
+                raise RuntimeError('Autostop/down must be set for all clusters.')

             return sky.MutatedUserRequest(
                 task=user_request.task,
                 skypilot_config=user_request.skypilot_config)